 FAQs for graduate applicants

-If you are interested in graduate study for a start in the 2021-22 academic year, check the Graduate Admissions website.
-The website includes detailed information on courses, fees, scholarships, and much more.
+If you are interested in graduate study for a start in the 2022-23 academic year, check the Graduate Admissions website.
+The website includes detailed information on courses, fees, funding, and much more.
 View our application guide to find out how to get started.

-It is your responsibility to submit everything that is required in time, and to ensure that your referees do the same.
+It is your responsibility to submit everything that is required in time, and to ensure that your referees provide references in support of your application by the course deadline.

-If you are an offer holder, please refer to the offer holder FAQs for 2021/22 entry.
+If you are an offer holder, please refer to offer holder FAQS for 2021/22 entry.

 The deadlines for each course are stated on the course page.
-Most course deadlines are on a Friday at 12.00 midday UK time and there are not currently any changes to these due to the pandemic.
+Most course deadlines are on a Friday at 12.00 midday UK time.

 What are the differences between deadlines and when should I apply?